manohar-7-44/Document-Intelligence-Assistant-using-RAG/README.md

 ## Project Overview

-This project is a Retrieval-Augmented Generation (RAG) system built for the VeStaff Junior AI Developer Assignment.
+This project is a Retrieval-Augmented Generation (RAG) system built for the VeStaff Junior AI Developer Assignments.

 The application enables users to ask questions about the AWS Customer Agreement and receive context-aware answers grounded in the document content.
 It combines document retrieval, semantic search, large language models, SQL logging, and analytics.